jupegarnica/garn-validator/README.md

   - `isValidOrLog` (returns true or false and log first error, never throws)
 - Collect all Errors:
   - `hasErrors` (return null or array of errors, never throws)
-  - `isValidOrLogAllErrors` (returns true or false and log all errors, never throws)
+  - `isValidOrLogAll` (returns true or false and log all errors, never throws)
-  - `isValidOrThrowAllErrors` (returns true or throw [AggregateError](https://developer.mozilla.org/es/docs/Web/JavaScript/Referencia/Objetos_globales/AggregateError) with all errors found)
+  - `isValidOrThrowAll` (returns true or throw [AggregateError](https://developer.mozilla.org/es/docs/Web/JavaScript/Referencia/Objetos_globales/AggregateError) with all errors found)

 The default export is `isValidOrThrow`